How To Find Symmetric Difference Of Two Multimaps In C++ - C++ Programming Tutorial

 What is the std::set_symmetric_difference?

-A C++ function called std::setsymmetricdifference calculates the symmetric difference between two sorted ranges and puts the result in a different range.
-It is specified in the header of the <algorithm>.
+A C++ function named std::setsymmetricdifference computes the symmetric variance between two arranged ranges and stores the outcome in a separate range.
+This function is declared in the header file of the <algorithm>.

 Syntax: